jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 # HWA Tutorial On AMD GPU

-This tutorial guides you setting up full video hardware acceleration on AMD integrated GPU and discrete GPU via AMF and VA-API.
+This tutorial guides you on setting up full video hardware acceleration on AMD integrated GPU and discrete GPU via AMF and VA-API.